 11. It’s OK to Share ADHD Medication

 While people may be prescribed the same medications for ADHD, that doesn’t mean it’s OK to share them.
 There are many reasons not to share medication.
 Clinicians look at each patient individually, from diagnosis to treatment.
 Each medication plan is designed specifically for the person and their adult ADHD.

 Sharing medications puts diagnosis in the hands of laypeople, which is dangerous.
 And it can be hazardous to take someone else’s medication.
 For safety’s sake, nobody should ever share ADHD medication.

 Combat the Myths: Educate Yourself About Adult ADHD

 The best way to combat myths about adult ADHD is to educate yourself about ADHD.
 There’s a lot of misinformation out there, so look to reputable sources for your data.
 The first step to understanding whether you may have adult ADHD is by understanding what ADHD is and what it is not.

 If You Suspect You May Have ADHD, Schedule an Evaluation

-If you suspect you may have adult ADHD, online diagnosis and treatment with Klarity are safe and easy.
-Simply schedule an evaluation with one of our experienced clinicians to get the process started.
+If you suspect you may have adult ADHD, easy, affordable, and convenient online diagnosis and treatment are available to you.
+Simply book an evaluation with an experienced mental health professional to get the process started.